ibm-cloud-docs/containers/kubernetes-service-cli.md

 ### `ibmcloud ks api-key info`
 {: #cs_api_key_info}

 View the name and email address for the owner of the {{site.data.keyword.cloud_notm}} Identity and Access Management (IAM) API key that {{site.data.keyword.containerlong_notm}} uses to authenticate certain requests like infrastructure in the region and resource group.
-For more information, see [Accessing the portfolio with the API key](/docs/containers?topic=containers-users#api_key_about).
+For more information, see [Understanding how the API key works](/docs/containers?topic=containers-users#api_key_about).
 {: shortdesc}

 To create a different API key for the resource group and region, use the [`ibmcloud ks api-key reset`](#cs_api_key_reset) command.